 Serve as Plans Section Chief, Operations Section Chief (OPS), deputy OPS, division supervisor, or Search Manager on one shift during a mission.

-Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position.
+Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position;

-Be proposed for Search Manager –III certification by an ASRC Search Manager at an ASRC Board of Director’s business meeting; and
+Receive a favorable simple majority vote of the member’s Group.

-Receive a simple majority of the vote of the member’s group.
+Be proposed for Search Manager –III certification by the Conference Training Officer at an ASRC Board of Director’s meeting;

-Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Board meeting.
+Receive a favorable two-thirds or greater vote of the ASRC Board of Directors present at the meeting.

-B. Recertification
+C. Recertification

 Search Manager -III qualified members must meet the following recertification requirements every three calendar years: